autimio/heva-health-app-test/README.md

 - Swap HashRouter for BrowserRouter if deploying with server rewrites.
 - Add column sorting and pagination to the FDA table.
-- Add unit tests and API error boundary UI.
+- Add API error boundary UI.